jonaraphael/RandomForestGenerator/README.md

 - **Numeric vs string comparisons**: for `<`, `<=`, `>`, `>=` the app compares numerically only if both sides parse as numbers; otherwise it compares as strings.
 - **Supported syntax**: `and`, `or`, `not`, parentheses, `len(x)`, comparisons (`==`, `!=`, `<`, `<=`, `>`, `>=`), and membership (`x in ( ... )`, `x not in ( ... )`) over literal lists (`number`, quoted `string`, `true`, `false`, `none`).
 - **Not supported**: regex, arithmetic, or referencing other columns/row fields.
+- **Leakage guard**: when a derived target is active, the original target column is automatically excluded/locked to prevent leakage.

 ## Preprocessing (fit on train split only)
 - **Continuous columns**: median imputation + a missing-indicator feature (`_na`).